Dividend, Utah

 Dividend is an extinct town in southwest Utah County, Utah, United States.
 The GNIS classifies it as a populated place.

+Dividend first appeared as a camp for the Tintic Standard Mine in 1907.
+The name for the camp initially was to be Standard, but the post office rejected it for being too similar to Standardville.

 A post office called Dividend was established in 1922, and remained in operation until 1951.
 The community was so named in the expectation a nearby mine would pay dividends.
 By 1922, over one million dollars had been paid in dividends.

+The Tintic Standard mine reported the presence of Halotrichite, Argentojarosite, Kornelite, and Szomolnokite, plumbojarosite crystals in Dividend, Utah mines between 1914 and 1937.
+The Eureka Standard Consolidated Mining Co. is also reported operating in Dividend "in the Tintic mining district" and managed by the neighboring Tintic Standard Mining Co.
+In 1933, over 100 men were reported working for the Eureka mining company.